d-low/d-low.com_v3/README.md

 - [ ] Fade in background image issues:
   - [x] Image above the fold on page load doesn't fade in, it just appears.
   - [x] Are images faded in too soon if set to fade in when scrolled into view?
-  - [ ] Don't fade in image a second time when returning to same page?
+  - [x] Don't fade in image a second time when returning to same page?
+  - [ ] Clear image cache after X images inserted?

 - [ ] React Router
   - [x] Use Link to avoid page reloads